Mary Harney: Independent TD: 2008–2011

 When the Progressive Democrats voted to disband in November 2008, Harney said she would remain as an independent TD once the party was wound up.

 Resignation as minister and retirement from Dáil: 2011

 On 15 January 2011, Harney tendered her resignation as Minister for Health and Children to Taoiseach Brian Cowen.
 She also stated that she would not be contesting the 2011 general election.

+Electoral results

 Criticisms

 Alongside her predecessor at the Department of Health, Micheál Martin, and officials at two prominent Dublin fertility clinics, she received a package which included a threatening letter on 29 February 2008.

 Councillor Louise Minihan, a member of Dublin City Council, threw red paint over Harney on 1 November 2010 as Harney turned the sod on a new health centre beside the Cherry Orchard Hospital in Ballyfermot.
 Minihan was detained but later released.

 On 12 November 2010, Harney's ministerial car was pelted with eggs and cheese as she arrived in Nenagh, with protesters referring to the "ongoing downgrading of the [local] hospital".